-20. What does the Office of the Prosecutor do?
+23. What does the Office of the Prosecutor do?

 The Office of the Prosecutor is an independent organ of the Court.
-Its mandate is to receive and analyse information on situations or alleged crimes within the jurisdiction of the ICC, to analyse situations referred to it in order to determine whether there is a reasonable basis to initiate an investigation into a crime of genocide, crimes against humanity or war crimes, and to bring the perpetrators of these crimes before the Court.
+Its mandate is to receive and analyse information on situations or alleged crimes within the jurisdiction of the ICC, to analyse situations referred to it in order to determine whether there is a reasonable basis to initiate an investigation into a crime of genocide, crimes against humanity, war crimes or the crime of aggression, and to bring the perpetrators of these crimes before the Court.
+The Office of the Prosecutor is headed by the Prosecutor, who is assisted by Deputy Prosecutors, elected by the Assembly of States Parties.